Getting Started#

 TLS

 Fleet API uses TLS for transport encryption. grpcurl enables TLS by default.
-If you use another client to evaluate the API make sure TLS is enabled.
+If you use another client to evaluate the API, make sure TLS is enabled.

 List Fleets#